Building Our Future

 - Miami Valley CTC, Robotics

 “I enjoy working with my hands as well as my mind.
-The DRMA workforce internship program is a terrific opportunity to enter manufacturing, work in different areas, and understand the variety of careers options that are available before I choose my career direction.”
+The DRMA workforce internship program is a terrific opportunity to enter manufacturing, work in different areas, and understand the variety of career options that are available before I choose my career direction.”

 - Senior at Dayton Christian

 DRMA conducts activities with students and educators to expose them to careers in manufacturing.
 Activities include exhibits during lunchtime at middle and high schools and at career fairs; speaking in classrooms; and hands-on activities during summer camps and other events.
 DRMA volunteers deliver messages about career paths, wage and salary information, and training and education paths.
 Partners: FASTLANE/MEP and the Educational Service Centers across the region.